When people talk about piano history, they usually say that the piano originated in the year 1700 in Florence, Italy.

 Ultimately, it took more than 2000 years of piano history before the “pianoforte” finally became what it is today:

-Watch This Musical Journey Back to the 15th Century and Meet the Original Piano Keyboard Family
+Take This Musical Journey Back to the 15th Century and Meet the Original Piano Keyboard Family

 The Complete Piano History